bytex-solutions/snamp/docs/installation.md

 * Cross topology
 * Star topology

 **Cross topology** is the default SNAMP topology.
-It is highly not recommended to use **Star topology** for your SNANP cluster.
+Using **Star topology** for your SNANP cluster is highly not recommended.

-_cellar_ feature should be installed on each node (virtual or physical machine) in your cluster.
+_cellar_ feature should be installed on each node (virtual or physical machine) within your cluster.
 Do not deploy two nodes on the same machine.

 Print `cluster:node-list` to verify cluster installation.
-The expected output should be something like this:
+The expected output should look like the following output:
 ```
 | Id             | Host Name | Port
 -------------------------------------
 x | node2:5702     | node2 | 5702
   | node1:5701     | node1 | 5701
 ```
 `x` indicates that it's the Karaf instance on which you are logged on (the local node).
 If you don't see the other nodes there (whereas they should be there), it's probably due to a network issue.
 By default, Cellar uses multicast to discover the nodes.
-If your network or network interface don't support multicast(UDP), you have to switch to TCP/IP instead of multicast.
+If your network or network interface doesn't support multicast(UDP), you have to switch to TCP/IP instead of multicast.

-You can ping a node to test it:
+You can ping any node to test it:
 ```
 snamp.root@karaf> cluster:node-ping node1:5701
 PING node1:5701